ashokgit/Ultimate-Translator/README.md

 npm run dev
 ```

-## 🚀 Unleash the Power of Ultimate Translator
+## 🚀 Unleash the Power of Easy AI Translator

-Welcome to Ultimate Translator!
+Welcome to Easy AI Translator!
 You've set up a powerful, enterprise-grade translation service.
 Here's how to get started and experience its full potential.

 ### Your Quick Start Guide

 #### 1. Power Up Your Translation Engines
 Before you can translate, connect your favorite providers.
-Ultimate Translator puts you in control.
+Easy AI Translator puts you in control.

 - **Navigate to the UI**: Open your browser to `http://localhost:3000/`.
 - **Add API Keys**: Go to the "API Key Management" section.
 Here, you can securely add and encrypt keys for **Google Translate**, **OpenAI (GPT)**, or even your own self-hosted **HuggingFace** models for maximum privacy and control.
 - **Set a Default**: Choose one key as your default for quick, everyday translations.

 #### 2. Translate Anything, Instantly
-Ultimate Translator is built to handle any translation task, from a single word to complex, structured data.
+Easy AI Translator is built to handle any translation task, from a single word to complex, structured data.

 - **Simple Text Translation**: Start with the "Text Translation" tool to test your setup.
 It's a great way to see the speed and quality of your chosen provider.
-- **Full Web Page Translation**: Drop any URL into the "Page Translation" service and watch as Ultimate Translator renders a fully translated version in real-time.
+- **Full Web Page Translation**: Drop any URL into the "Page Translation" service and watch as Easy AI Translator renders a fully translated version in real-time.
 - **Intelligent JSON Translation**: For developers, this is where the magic happens.
 Translate complex JSON objects without corrupting your data.
 Our intelligent engine automatically detects and preserves keys, IDs, URLs, and other non-translatable elements, ensuring your data structure remains intact.
 Explore the `/api/v1/sample/{type}` endpoint to see this in action with sample e-commerce or technical data.

 #### 3. Manage and Scale with Confidence